dpasirst/hubitat/README.md

 This driver is intended to work with Dyson Pure Cool Link/Dyson Pure Cool Link Desk/Dyson Pure Hot Cool Link.
 However, I have only tested it with the latter, an HP02 (455) unit.

-Devices this driver tries to support (the number coosponds to the last part of the number at the end of the Device's WiFi SSID sticker):
+Devices this driver tries to support (the number corresponds to the last part of the number at the end of the Device's WiFi SSID sticker):
 - PURE COOL LINK "475"
 - PURE COOL LINK DESK "469"